 BIKE FRIENDLY UNIVERSITY: SILVER

-The League of American Bicyclists has officially recognized WashU with a Silver Bicycle Friendly University (BFU) award, joining 54 other visionary colleges and universities from across the country.
+In 2017, the League of American Bicyclists has officially recognized WashU with a Silver Bicycle Friendly University (BFU) award, joining 54 other visionary colleges and universities from across the country.

 This designation is a significant accomplishment for the university and recognition of the commitment to the Strategic Plan for Sustainable Operations, which outlined a goal to achieve a Silver-level Bicycle Friendly University designation by the next BFU award submission in 2017.